Pull to refresh

 Eight years after approval and two Delaware court rulings against it, Tesla files to issue 304 million shares to its CEO

-2 days ago: Tesla files S-8 to register Musk's 304 million shares
+April 27th, 2026: Tesla files S-8 to register Musk's 304 million shares

 Overview

-When Tesla's board agreed in 2018 to pay Elon Musk in stock options if he hit a string of growth targets, the maximum theoretical value was about $56 billion—already the largest CEO pay package ever written.
-Eight years later, Tesla is moving to actually hand over the shares, and they are now worth more than $100 billion.
+In 2018, Tesla's board agreed to pay Musk stock options if he hit a string of growth targets, with a maximum theoretical value of about $56 billion—already the largest CEO pay package ever written.
+Eight years later, Tesla is actually moving to hand over the shares, now worth more than $100 billion.

 Why it matters

-If this transfer holds, one executive will own roughly 25% of America's most valuable car company—and Delaware's grip on US corporate law will visibly weaken.
+If this transfer holds, one executive will own roughly 25% of America's most valuable car company.
+And Delaware's grip on US corporate law will visibly weaken.

 Key Indicators